galaxyproject/ansible-mailman3/README.md

 ------------------

 Created by Nate Coraor @natefoo
-Maintained by Ruth Ivimey-Cook @rivimey
+Developed and Maintained by Ruth Ivimey-Cook @rivimey